Astron/Astron/doc/internal_protocol.md

 Some messages contained serialized data in their payload.
 Serialization as used in messages means sending individual variables as raw little-endian byte data, with one value immediately following the previous value.
-String type values are always prefixed with a uint16 length, which is followed by the raw string data.
+String and blob type values are always prefixed with a uint16 length, which is followed by the raw string/binary data.

 The standard format for sending the full encoding of a DistributedObject is to send, in low to high order of field_id,